isaaxite/blog/source/_posts/Automated-Changelog-Manual.md

 [Commitlint ↗] 的作用仅仅是检测 Commit 语法。还需要使用 Git Hook （`commit-msg`）拦截 `git commit` 动作以达到强制执行规范的目的。

 > **commit-msg**
->This hook is invoked by [git-commit[1]](https://git-scm.com/docs/git-commit) and [git-merge[1]](https://git-scm.com/docs/git-merge), and can be bypassed with the `--no-verify` option.
+> This hook is invoked by [git-commit[1]](https://git-scm.com/docs/git-commit) and [git-merge[1]](https://git-scm.com/docs/git-merge), and can be bypassed with the `--no-verify` option.
 It takes a single parameter, the name of the file that holds the proposed commit log message.
 Exiting with a non-zero status causes the command to abort.
 >
->The hook is allowed to edit the message file in place, and can be used to normalize the message into some project standard format.
-It can also be used to refuse the commit after inspecting the message file.
+> <mark>The hook is allowed to edit the message file in place, and can be used to normalize the message into some project standard format.
+It can also be used to refuse the commit after inspecting the message file.</mark>
 >
->The default commit-msg hook, when enabled, detects duplicate `Signed-off-by` trailers, and aborts the commit if one is found.
+> The default commit-msg hook, when enabled, detects duplicate `Signed-off-by` trailers, and aborts the commit if one is found.
 >
 > Refenrence: [githooks - Hooks used by Git]